arpit456jain/Amazing-Js-Projects/README.md

 Now submit the pull request.

 **voila** !
-You have done it , You will get a notification email once the changes have been merged by maintainer.
+You have done it, You will get a notification email once the changes have been merged by maintainer.